 In addition to photographing the ardor between a happy couple, I also love photographing all the carefully planned details of a wedding, as well as those unforgettable moments that simply must be captured on camera for posterity.
 Whether it’s the cascading lace on a bride’s gown, the happy tear in a father’s eye as he’s walking his little girl down the aisle, the breathtaking cake that must’ve taken hours to perfect, or the groomsmen having a dance battle on the dance floor, I love being there to document it all.

 The power of print is such a powerful art form.
-We live in a digital world, where we are constantly bombarded with photos and ads, people forget the beauty of a photograph that captures a priceless memory.
+We live in a digital world, where we are constantly being bombarded with photos and ads, people forget the beauty of a photograph that captures a priceless memory.
 When a photo is viewed online, you don’t take the time to look at all the details that make it unique, yet when you look at the same photograph in print, whether it’s a desk print, an album, or wall art, time seems to slow down, you take in the littlest of details and notice the beauty of it all.
-That is what makes wedding photography so great.
+That is what makes portrait photography so great.

 I get to wake up everyday and do the thing I love the most.
 I get to spend one of the happiest days of my clients lives capturing those moments.
-The smiles, the laughs, the crying, all of these make up the start of your family history, the prints that you’ll keep on your nightstand, in the album that you’ll share with your children, who will share with their children.
+The smiles, the laughs, the crying, all of these make up your family history, the prints that you’ll keep on your nightstand, in the album that you’ll share with your children, who will share with their children.
 I get to capture some of the most important moments that can’t be repeated.